Learning anger management

 Just like adults, children get angry.
-And due to their inexperience they don’t have the experience or self-control to know how to deal with it.
-By our actions we help our little ones learn how to deal with frustrations.
+But due to their inexperience, they don’t have the experience or self-control to know how to deal with it.
+By our actions, we help our little ones learn how to deal with frustrations.
 If they live in a household where shouting and hitting are acceptable they will copy this behaviour from the adults around them.

 The important message we need to give to our children is: It is OK to be angry, but not to hurt people or property

-- Ways of getting rid of pent-up angry energy can be running up and down the garden ten times or running up and down the stairs twenty times.
+- Expel energy.
+Ways of getting rid of pent-up angry energy can be running up and down the garden ten times or running up and down the stairs twenty times.
 A drum kit in the garage can also be very therapeutic!

-- Some parents find holding their child firmly helps the child feel safe when they are angry.
+- Holding tight.
+Some parents find holding their child firmly helps the child feel safe when they are angry.
 But do this with caution – an angry child can be quite violent, and some children may feel that physical restraint is a punishment and kick against you.

-- Older children may find that retreating to a quiet room helped.
+- Distraction.
+Older children may find that retreating to a quiet room helped.
 Maybe reading a book to take their mind off the situation.

-And finally when they are angry about a situation teach children to problem solve.
+And finally, when they are angry about a situation teach children to problem-solve.
 Sit down and get them to write down a whole load of potential solutions to their problem.
 Add solutions of your own at the end and get them to choose which solution they want to try.